numpy/numpy/doc/neps/nep-0043-extensible-ufuncs.rst

 Abstract
 ******************************************************************************

-The previous NEP 42 document proposes the creation of new DTypes which can be defined by users outside of NumPy itself.
+The previous NEP 42 proposes the creation of new DTypes which can be defined by users outside of NumPy itself.
-While implementing NEP 42 will enable users to create arrays with a custom dtype and stored values, this NEP outlines how NumPy will operate on these arrays in the future.
+The implementation of NEP 42 will enable users to create arrays with a custom dtype and stored values.
-The main aspect is that functions operating on NumPy arrays are called "universal functions" (ufunc) which include all math functions, such as ``np.add``, ``np.multiply``, and even ``np.matmul``.
+This NEP outlines how NumPy will operate on arrays with custom dtypes in the future.
-Universal functions may operate on multiple arrays with potentially different datatypes.
+The most important functions operating on NumPy arrays are the so called "universal functions" (ufunc) which include all math functions, such as ``np.add``, ``np.multiply``, and even ``np.matmul``.
-Their nature means that they also must efficiently operate on many elements.
+These ufuncs must be capable to operate efficiently on multiple arrays with different datatypes.

-This NEP proposes to expand the design of universal functions.
+This NEP proposes to expand the design of ufuncs.
-It defines a clear distinction between the ufunc which can operate on many different dtypes such as floats or integers, and the new ``ArrayMethod`` defining the functionality for a fixed dtypes.
+It makes a new distinction between the ufunc which can operate on many different dtypes such as floats or integers, and a new ``ArrayMethod`` which defines the efficient operation for specific dtypes.

 .. note::

     Details of the private and external APIs may change to reflect user comments and implementation constraints.
 The underlying principles and choices should not change significantly.

 ******************************************************************************
 Motivation and scope